Tubbz-alt/sbo-templates/README.rst

 About
 -----

-sbo-templates creates easy, fast and safe SlackBuilds scripts
+sbo-templates it's a tool that creates easy, fast and safe SlackBuilds scripts

 Features
 --------